Skip to main content

 In Denmark, the Port of Vordingborg experienced significant benefits:

 In 2023, the Port of Vordingborg is eight times bigger than when we joined the Dual Ports project in 2015.
 We wanted to be a green port and expand in a sustainable way.
-We have proved that is can be done by recycling of contaminated soil and residues.
+We have proved that this can be done by recycling of contaminated soil and residues.
 The carbon footprint is reduced by 20 % and the fourth port expansion that is in progress now is 100 % financed by use of recovered soil

 Jan-Jaap Cramer, CEO Port of Vordingborg (Denmark)